Popping Boba Market Size and Share

 Recent Industry Developments

-- February 2025: Twrl Milk Tea, an award-winning food and beverage company inspired by its founders’ Taiwanese and Chinese American heritage, announced the launch of its bestselling low to no prep, single-serve boba toppings, Brown Sugar Boba and Strawberry Popping Boba, at Andronico’s Community Markets.
+- February 2025: Twrl Milk Tea, an award-winning food and beverage company inspired by its founders’ Taiwanese and Chinese American heritage, announced the launch of its bestselling low-to-no prep, single serve boba toppings, Brown Sugar Boba and Strawberry Popping Boba, at Andronico’s Community Markets.

 - January 2025: Raymond and Harmon Rozycki, CEO and CMO of Unifying Spirits, announced the official launch of Boba POPS™, the only patented alcoholic popping boba in the world.
 In partnership with RNDC, one of the nation's leading distributors of alcoholic beverages, the brand launched in California, Florida, Texas, Arizona, Georgia, and Louisiana.

-- January 2024: What's Hot launched all-new Sour Bursting Boba in 4 flavors: Lemon, Blue Raspberry, Cherry and Orange.
-Using molecular gastronomy, the juices were captured in thin bubbles and transformed into juice balls that popped in mouth, releasing refreshingly sour and delicious juices.
+- January 2024: What's Hot launched all-new Sour Bursting Boba in 4 flavors: Lemon, Blue Raspberry, Cherry, and Orange.
+Using molecular gastronomy, the juices were captured in thin bubbles and transformed into juice balls that popped in the mouth, releasing refreshingly sour and delicious juices.
 Bossen’s Sour Bursting Boba delivered a bright splash of tangy goodness.

 Global Popping Boba Market Report Scope